-Shane Larson (’91), associate professor of physics and astronomy at Northwestern University is part of an international team of 1,000 scientists working on the Laser Interferometer Gravitational-Wave Observatory (LIGO) that was involved in the historic detection of the collision of two neutron stars.
-The discovery solves the riddle of how the universe creates gamma rays, radio waves and heavy elements such as gold, platinum and lead.
+Shane Larson (’91), research associate professor of physics and astronomy at Northwestern University, is part of an international team of 1,000 scientists working on the Laser Interferometer Gravitational-Wave Observatory (LIGO) that was involved in the historic detection of the collision of two neutron stars.
+The discovery solves the riddle of how the universe creates short gamma ray bursts and heavy elements such as gold, platinum and lead.

 “When signals register in our network, the automated software (we call them “pipelines”) generates initial numbers about what the source might be, and this morning we knew we had something special,” writes Larson on his science communications blog, “Write Science.”

 A member of the LIGO Science Collaboration (LSC) for the last seven years, Larson is the Associate Director in the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA) at Northwestern.
 Being part of a scientific mission that rewrites history is not new to Larson.
 In 2016 as a LSC scientist, Larson was involved in the first-ever detection of gravitational waves.

 Billed one of the most significant physics discoveries since Albert Einstein first predicted the existence of gravitational waves in his 1915 General Theory of Relativity, it garnered LIGO founders the 2017 Nobel Prize in Physics.

 As a LSC scientist, Larson’s contributions to the ground-breaking gravitational waves discoveries include analyzing data, making detection predictions and careful characterization and interpretation of the gravitational wave search results.